senorGPT/CTF_crackmes.one/README.md

 - **Author**: Coder_90
 - **Status**: ✅ Solved
 - **Solution**: See `Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.pdf`
-- **Description**: Win32 GUI crackme with Name + Key validation.
+- **Description**: My first keygen; Win32 GUI crackme with Name + Key validation.
 Used CFF Explorer for static analysis and x64dbg for dynamic analysis to trace the key validation algorithm.
 The program processes the name input through a semi-complex encoding function that uses different mixing operations for even/odd characters, involving ROL operations, XOR, and addition with constants.
 Reversed the algorithm and implemented a Python keygen that generates valid keys for any given name.
 - **Date Solved**: 2025-12-07

 </details>